NicoleJackson89/pp1-dream-wedding/README.md

 ### [GitHub](https://github.com/) deployment

-As this code is stored in GitHub, I deployed this webpage as folows:
+As this code is stored in GitHub, I deployed this webpage as follows:

 1. Login to GitHub
 2. Click the repository you wish to deploy (Top left corner)